LLnCSoftware/mserve/examples/05scripted/05scripted.md

 ### Understanding stype and sversion

-The "stype" describe the role of the servant in the system, which depends on a combination of the properties of the qfile, host, and the condition.
+The "stype" describes the role of the servant in the system, which depends on a combination of the properties of the qfile, host, and the condition.

 A given role may evolve over time, with the same "stype" having multiple "sversion"s.